Updated: Sep 26

-Nowadays objectification is a widespread phenomenon but however it has a negative connotation.
+Nowadays objectification is a widespread phenomenon; however, it has a negative connotation.
 Objectifying comments from strangers are related to increased feelings of anger and depression as well as decreased state self-esteem in both men and women.
 Moreover, objectification exists among romantic relationships even though its effects are not clear.

 It is shown that chronic objectification results in people accepting and internalizing an observer's perspective of gaze and evaluation on their physical selves.
 This behavior creates a self-objectification in the vulnerable and objectified individual which is related to body shame, appearance anxiety, self-consciousness during sexual activity, decreased sexual functioning, disordered eating, depression, lowered self-esteem, and relationship satisfaction.
 People who are objectified by their romantic partner also experience distress in their relationship.

 Moreover, when women are the objectified persons from nonromantic male interaction partners, they show decreased career aspiration goals, cognitive performance, and relationship agency.
 Whereas women are more likely to report experiences of sexual pressure and coercion and lower relationship satisfaction when objectified by their romantic partners